DiTsi/impulse-docs/docs/concepts.md

 When Incident become **unknown** IMPulse send warning message to admin_channel.

 If reason for problem was first - admins should know it.
-It reason was second, you should check that Alertmanager's `repeat_interval` is less than IMPulse's `timeouts.firing`.
-I recommend set it 1.5 times lower.
+It reason was second, you should check that Alertmanager's `repeat_interval`+`group_interval` is less than IMPulse's `timeouts.firing`.

 #### closed